ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 of security primitives such as authentication and encryption to bring the protocol in-line with current best practices for protocol design.

-Section 3 of {{RFC7384}} describes numerous potential threats to a deployment or network handling traffic of time synchronisation protocols which can be summarised into three basic groups: Denial of Service (DoS), degradation of accuracy, and false time all of which in various forms apply to NTP.
-Not all threats apply specifically to NTP directly, notably the threat of compromising "Grandmaster time sources" (GNSS attacks, §3.2.10) in NTP would be stratum 1, in addition L2/L3 DoS Attacks (§3.2.7) are not readily mitigated from protocol design applied to other layers.
+There are numerous potential threats to a deployment or network handling traffic time synchronisation protocols that {{RFC7384}} Section 3 describes, which can be summarised into three basic groups: Denial of Service (DoS), degradation of accuracy, and false time, all of which in various forms apply to NTP.
+However, not all threats apply specifically to NTP directly, most notable attacks on time sources (§3.2.10) and L2/L3 DoS Attacks (§3.2.7) as both are outside the scope of the protocol, and the protocol itself cannot provide much in the way of mitigations.

 ## Denial of Service and Amplification